 Parent Letter

-The primary method of communication from your child's teacher is through periodic parent letters.
+The primary method of communication from your child's teacher is through periodic parent letters, most often posted on ParentSquare.
 These contain important information about the current curriculum, field trips, class meetings, volunteer opportunities, and other important dates.
-Parent Letters will also be saved on ParentSquare.